rwth-acis/las2peer-videoDrawings/README.md

 - insert of an annotation
 - update of an annotation
 - delete of an annotation
-- read of an annotation.
+- read of an annotation